newrelic/newrelic-diagnostics-cli/README.md

 # NR Diag

-[NR Diag](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) is a troubleshooting and data collection tool used to find common issues with NR installations and problems on client systems, and collect relevant files that the Support team will use to figure out the issue.
+[NR Diag](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) is a troubleshooting tool used to find common issues with New Relic installation and configuration.
+If you don't see your app reporting to New Relic, then run NR Diag to find out what went wrong in your app's environment configuration.
+If no issue is found, NR Diag can still collect relevant files and data that the Support team will use to figure out the issue.

 ## Installation